Blue Tongue Skink Care

 As a forest dwelling species, they like a fairly humid substrate.
 A mix of coir fibre and bark chips works well, as do any of the forest floor bio-active mixes available on the market.
 If you can cover that with a nice thick layer of leaf litter that will please your skink even more!

 Good quality UVB lighting is a must.
 A 5% T5 tube across half the top of the vivarium will serve nicely, and a basking light controlled by a thermostat to give a hot spot of 30 to 32ºc, dropping to 25ºc in the cool end.
 Like most reptiles, they will benefit from a temperature drop at night, which can drop down to 20ºc.
-If night time heating is required, it can be provided by a ceramic heat emitter or heat mat on a thermostat – no red bulbs, please!
+If night time heating is required, it can be provided by a deep heat projector on a thermostat – no red bulbs, please!

 Feeding is simple.
 A tropical forest floor is full of good things to eat, and a blue tongue will make the most of them!
 They will take fruit, flowers, insects, eggs, and even rodents if they happen to come across a nest.
 To replicate this diet in captivity isn’t too difficult; if you stick to roughly 50% vegetables, 40% protein sources and 10% fruit you will be providing your skink with a balanced diet.
 Vegetables can be raw or lightly cooked, and all food should be dusted with a good calcium or multivitamin/multimineral powder.
 Protein sources can be either insects – live feeder insects will also stimulate your skink to run around to catch their dinner – although you can use low fat turkey mince, or finely chopped beefheart.
 High quality, low fat dog food can be used, but not as a dietary staple.
 It’s fine to use as an occasional treat.
 Avoid citrus fruits, but berries, mangos and other soft fruits are fine.
 Experiment with lots of different ones to see what your skink likes best.
 They also enjoy eggs (raw or cooked, although cooked is less messy), and love snails.
 Don’t use snails from the garden, but if you have access to young African land snails your skink will thank you for them!